 2425 Stuart St. Berkeley 94705

 Hours: Monday – Friday, 9:00 AM – 4:00 PM

 All Berkeley Unified School District elementary schools provide a rich variety of visual and performing arts experiences for Kindergarten through fifth grade students.
 Students continue to develop artistic skills in middle school arts electives and after school classes.
-Berkeley High School offers a broad range of arts classes including Ceramics, Photography, Computer Art, AP Studio Art, Afro-Haitian Dance, Modern Dance, Drama, Advanced Theater Projects, Band, Orchestra, Jazz Band and AP Music Theory.
+Berkeley High School offers a broad range of arts classes including Ceramics, Photography, Computer Art, AP Studio Art, Afro-Haitian Dance, Modern Dance, Drama, Advanced Theater Projects, Band, Orchestra, Jazz Band, Guitar, Chorus and AP Music Theory.
 One year of high school visual or performing arts is required by the UC and CSU systems.

 Thank you to the voters of Berkeley for funding the Berkeley Schools Excellence Program and and the BUSD arts programs.
 BSEP provides $1.5 million annually to fund nearly all elementary and middle school music programs, as well as other visual and performing arts.

 We also thank the Berkeley Public Education Foundation, the Berkeley Symphony Orchestra, Cazadero Performing Arts Camp and Cal Performances at Zellerbach Hall, UC Berkeley for their continuing support along with the UC Berkeley students who tutor music students in the schools through The Music Connection (TMC).